OlgaKrestinskaya/CIMNAS/README.md

 # CIMNAS: A Joint Framework for Compute-In-Memory-Aware Neural Architecture Search

 This repository contains the official implementation of
-**CIMNAS: A Joint Model?Quantization?Hardware Optimization Framework for CIM Architectures**.
+**CIMNAS: A Joint Model-Quantization-Hardware Optimization Framework for CIM Architectures**.

 > **Authors:** Olga Krestinskaya, Mohammed E. Fouda, Ahmed Eltawil, and Khaled N. Salama
 > Accepted to **IEEE TCAS-AI**